 During your admission, you will be asked for your health insurer membership details, if they apply, and any referral letters or documents from your GP or consultant.

 After your assessment for admission, a nurse will bring you to your room or ward, and you will be given some time to settle in.
 Where you are staying depends on the treatment you need.
-If you are receiving care in SPUH, you will be staying on a ward with up to 20 other people who are receiving care.
-You may have a room to yourself or you may be staying in a bay with other people.
+If you are receiving care in SPUH, you will be staying on a ward: you may have a room to yourself or you may be staying in a bay with other people.
 If your care is being delivered in our Lucan hospital, you will be staying in either a single bedroom or a double bedroom.

 When you arrive at the ward, a team member will go through your bags with you, in your presence, to be sure everything you have packed is safe for you to bring into hospital with you.
 There will be a safety deposit box for your devices or small valuable items.
 Please note that we cannot take responsibility for any clothing and/or valuables you bring with you.
 We would appreciate if all valuables could be taken home by your family.
 If this is not possible, these valuables may be put into safe-keeping by a nurse on your ward, and you will be able to access them from our Patients Services Office.
 If there are any items which are not allowed into hospital, these can be brought home with the person accompanying you or may be confiscated (taken into safe-keeping) by the team.